2019 Arizona State Sun Devils football team: Schedule

 Arizona State opened its 2019 schedule with three non-conference games against Kent State of the Mid-American Conference, Sacramento State of the Big Sky Conference, and Michigan State of the Big Ten Conference.
-In Pac-12 Conference play, the Sun Devils will play the other members of the South Division and draws California, Oregon, Oregon State, and Washington State from the North Division.
+In Pac-12 Conference play, the Sun Devils would play the other members of the South Division and drew California, Oregon, Oregon State, and Washington State from the North Division.